-Fusion Ammo Explained
+Fusion Ammo: Fusion Bullets Explained

 Fusion Ammunition Features

-Molecularly-fused Jacket – The bullet jacket is so well fused to the core that separation isn’t going to happen often if at all.
+- Molecularly Fused Jacket: The bullet jacket is so well fused to the core, that separation isn’t going to happen often, if at all.
 Wtih this type of fusion, the bullet core material is also more evenly distributed within the jacket.
 This aids accuracy, penetration and expansion.

-Boat-Tail – At mid to long ranges, boat tail bullets are well known for their accuracy and reliable grouping.
+- Boat Tail: At mid to long ranges, boat tail bullets are well known for their accuracy and reliable grouping.
 This gives the shooter the ability to make long range shots consistently.

 If you’ve used regular lead bullets with different jackets, sometimes they don’t perform as expected.
 The Fusion line is very uniform with each shot, as the bullets group very well and expand similarly when they strike a target.
 Naturally, where you hit a target will change that quite a bit.
 For instance, hunters know that if you strike soft flesh versus shoulder bones, the wound creation will be very different.